Welasco/AzureSentinelSyslog/README.md

 ### Severity

+The usage of each severity is up to the application to describe usability of each one of them.
-The Severity is one of the following keywords, in ascending order: debug, info, notice, warning, warn (same as warning), err, error (same as err), crit, alert, emerg, panic (same as emerg).
+It categorized in a ascending order: debug, info, notice, warning, warn (same as warning), err, error (same as err), crit, alert, emerg, panic (same as emerg).

 | **Numerical Code** | **Keyword** | **Severity Description** |